 - Google Hangouts

-To help you take advantage of all that Google has to offer, many WordPress developers have created plugins and solutions that allow WordPress to be integrated seamlessly with Google services.
+To help you take advantage of all that Google offers, many WordPress developers have created plugins that allow WordPress to be integrated with Google’s services.

 Having a Google account will help you with the installation and configuration stages of setting up your WordPress site.